-Section 404 of PPA 2006 requires treating the date that a contributing sponsor of a plan has filed or has had filed against it "a petition seeking liquidation or reorganization in a case under title 11, United States Code, or under any similar Federal law or law of a State or political subdivision" as the termination date of the plan, for the purposes discussed above.
-The final regulation uses the term "bankruptcy filing date" to describe the date when a bankruptcy petition has been filed, and PBGC does not anticipate difficulty determining what that date is in most cases.
+Section 404 of PPA 2006 requires treating the date that a contributing sponsor of a plan has filed or has had filed against it "a petition seeking liquidation or reorganization in a case under title 11, United States Code, or under any similar Federal law or law of a state or political subdivision" as the termination date of the plan, for the purposes discussed above.
+The proposed regulation uses the term "bankruptcy filing date" to describe the date when a bankruptcy petition has been filed, and PBGC does not anticipate difficulty determining what that date is in most cases.

 However, three situations may arise in which there could be ambiguity about the bankruptcy filing date.
-The first involves conversion of a bankruptcy case-for example, where a bankruptcy case began with the filing of a petition for reorganization under Chapter 11 of the Bankruptcy Code but was later converted to a liquidation case under

-Chapter 7.
-The final regulation clarifies that, in such a situation, the date of the original bankruptcy petition is the bankruptcy filing date.
+The first involves conversion of a bankruptcy case-for example, where a bankruptcy case began with the filing of a petition for reorganization under Chapter 11 of the Bankruptcy Code but was later converted to a liquidation case under Chapter 7.
+The proposed regulation clarifies that, in such a situation, the date of the original bankruptcy petition is the bankruptcy filing date.
 This is consistent with section 348 of the Bankruptcy Code, which provides that conversion of a case from one chapter to another under the Bankruptcy Code does not change the date of the filing of the petition.

 The second situation involves plans that have more than one contributing sponsor.
 Section 404 of PPA 2006 applies where a plan terminates during the bankruptcy proceeding of "a" contributing sponsor of a plan.
-Although most terminating singleemployer plans have only a single contributing sponsor, some plans have more than one contributing sponsor.
-The final regulation provides that if a plan with multiple contributing sponsors terminates during the sponsors' bankruptcy proceedings and if the various sponsors all filed for bankruptcy on the same date, that date is the bankruptcy filing date.
+Although most terminating single-employer plans have only a single contributing sponsor, some plans have more than one contributing sponsor.
+If a plan with multiple contributing sponsors terminates during the sponsors' bankruptcy proceedings and if the various sponsors all filed for the various sponsors all filed for bankruptcy on the same date, the proposed regulation provides that that date is the bankruptcy filing date.
 However, if the various contributing sponsors filed for bankruptcy on different dates, or if not all of them have filed for bankruptcy, it is not obvious what date should be treated as the bankruptcy filing date.
 PBGC believes that it would be impracticable to use more than one bankruptcy filing date in determining benefits under a single plan.
 But PBGC also believes that it would be unwise to attempt to establish a mechanical rule on what date to use that would apply in all cases.
-Thus, where a plan has more than one contributing sponsor and not all sponsors filed for bankruptcy on the same date, the proposed regulation provided that PBGC would determine the date to treat as the bankruptcy filing date for determining guaranteed benefits and benefits in priority category 3.
-PBGC's determination would be based on the facts and circumstances, which might include such things as the relative sizes of the various contributing sponsors, the relative amounts of their minimum required contributions to the plan, the timing of the different bankruptcies, and the expectations of participants.
+The proposed regulation therefore provides that, where a plan has more than one contributing sponsor and not all sponsors filed for bankruptcy on the same date, PBGC will determine the date to treat as the bankruptcy filing date for determining guaranteed benefits and benefits in priority category 3.
+PBGC's determination will be based on all the relevant facts and circumstances, which may include such things as the size of the various contributing sponsors, the relative amounts of their minimum required contributions to the plan, the amount of time between bankruptcy filing dates, and the expectations of participants regarding continuation of the plan.